utkarshratedr23/utkarshratedr23/README.md

 - 👋 Hi, I’m Utkarsh Bhargava
-- 👀 I’m interested in full stack development
+- 👀 I’m interested in full stack development involving techs skills like ReactJS,NodeJS,express,NextJS,Typescript or Javascript.
-- 🌱 I’m currently learning NextJS
+- 🌱 I’m currently learning NextJS & building full stack projects for better learning.
-- 💞️ I’m looking to collaborate on projects related to MERN stack
+- 💞️ I’m looking to collaborate on projects related to MERN stack.
+- 🌱  You can reach out to me at [bhargavautkarsh074@gmail.com](mailto:bhargavautkarsh074@gmail.com)
+- ✨  I'm open to new job opportunities.

 <!---